Medium Difficult Bible Quiz with Answers.

 The disciples were out in a boat a short distance from shore.

-Jesus called out to them as he started walking on water toward the boat.
+Jesus was on shore and called out to them as he started walking on water toward the boat.

-Peter answered, got out of the boat, and started walking.
+Peter answered, got out of the boat, and started walking towards Jesus.

 Unfortunately, he lost faith and began to sink.